torsh4rk/favicon_hash_shodan/README.md

 optional arguments:
-  -h, --help            show this help message and exit -u URL, --url URL     For a favicon URL.
+  -h, --help            show this help message and exit -u URL, --url URL     For a URL's favicon.
 (Exemple: https://www.hackerone.com/favicon.ico) -i INPUT, --input INPUT
-                        For a favicon URL list.
+                        For a file list of favicons at the URLs.
   -v {0,1}, --verbose {0,1}
                         Set a verbose value to use the shodan_cli (API KEY Required).